yandex/odyssey/README.md

 disconnection can emit automatic `Cancel` connection and do `Rollback` of abandoned transaction, before putting server connection back to the server pool for reuse.
-Additionally, last server connection owner client is remembered to reduce a need for `Discard` and `Setting` up client options on each client-to-server assignment.
+Additionally, last server connection owner client is remembered to reduce a need for setting up client options on each client-to-server assignment.

 #### Better pooling control